Equipment & Supplies

 Nanci’s Frozen Yogurt requires a commercial soft-serve machine.
 Soft-serve machines come in various sizes and models.
 To read more about the basics of choosing the right soft-serve machine read the article at the bottom of this page.

-For fresh fruit and toppings we recommend using a local supplier.
-Costco or Sam’s Club are also good options.
+For perishable fruit toppings, we recommend using a local store like Costco or Sam’s Club.

 *All companies listed are for reference only.
 Nanci’s does not warranty, service or guarantee any equipment or products bought from the companies listed.

 Tips for Buying the Right Frozen Yogurt Machine

 When opening a frozen yogurt store, the soft-serve machines will be the largest single expense.
 A good machine is critical to serving good product.
 There are several basic things you need to know about frozen yogurt machines.
 This information may seem overwhelming, but given that you might spend $50,000 on your soft-serve machines, the investment of your time will be worth it.

 To make frozen yogurt you’ll need a commercial grade soft-serve machine (soft-serve machines and frozen yogurt machines are the same thing).
 Here are the basic components of the machine: